Don’t Get Burnt by Solar Phoenix Companies

 In fact, these companies often invest large amounts of cash into marketing, so they can sell solar systems rapidly before they close the company.
 Although there is no simple checklist to identify a Phoenix Company, there are some easy steps you can take to make sure any company you’re dealing with is legitimate and won’t cost you money in the long term.

 - How you were contacted.
 If you received an unsolicited cold call, or were offered free solar panels, it’s time to beware.
-The ACCC has strict rules about solar cold calling and even with Government rebates, no solar system is free.
-As of 2020, the Government Rebate (known as STCs) covers an average of a third to a half of most solar systems.
+The ACCC has strict rules about solar cold calling and even with Government incentives, no solar system is free.

 - Pre-installation steps.
 If you’ve purchased solar site unseen, you may be in for a nasty surprise when it comes to addon costs.
 If the installing company hasn’t visited the site, they won’t know whether your switchboard is compliant, or if there are any electrical issues that need to be fixed before installation.